 - in the Feedback section, a box where you can add feedback text and a space for you to add/drag any Response files you want to use in response to the submission.

-You can also select the Send notifications check box to let the student know their assignment has been graded.
+- You can also select the Notify students check box to let the student know their assignment has been graded.

 - Complete the Feedback page and either:

-- click Save to return to the Submissions page, or
+- Click Save changes to return to the Submissions page, or

 - In the Moodle course home page, click the assignment's link.